 A little bit about Istrian olive oils

-The olive oil is one of the most important food in Istria.
+The olive oil is one of the most important foods in Istria.
 Due to its geographical location, and a type of soil, Istrian olive oil is of a superior quality.
 I don't want to brag much about it, but even in a 2000 year old cookbook De Re Coquinaria, you can read about manipulating Spanish oil, adding salt, roots and leaves to it, to fake a superior quality Istrian olive oil.
 See?!

 However, Istrian olive oil is excellent, and you'll notice it yourself if you ever get a chance to taste this awesome gold liquid.